 - It's a 10 megaohm impedance multimeter.

-If you're looking for quality at a low price, then the Mastech MS8268 Digital Multimeter is calling your name and you can buy it here: Mastech AC/DC Auto/Manual Range Digital Multimeter with NCV Feature, Mastech MS8268 Upgraded
+If you're looking for quality at a low price, then the Tekpower TP8268 Digital Multimeter is calling your name and you can buy it here: Tekpower TP8268 AC DC Auto/Manual Range Digital Multimeter with NCV Feature, Mastech MS8268 Upgraded

 How much does it cost?
 It's not an expensive digital multimeter since it usually goes for around 25 to 30 dollars (US).
 You can find the current price in the box on the right.

-Now, you could buy a cheap Chinese Digital Multimeter for about 10 Dollars (US) or less, but it won't have the Hertz (Hz) Frequency Feature or be a 10 megaohm impedance type multimeter... and if you're serious about saving time and money, you'll eventually need to buy a Hertz Frequency enabled Multimeter and the Mastech MS8268 Digital Multimeter is the one.
+Now, you could buy a cheaper Chinese digital multimeter for about 10 Dollars (US) or less, but it won't have the Hertz (Hz) frequency feature or be a 10 megaohm impedance type multimeter... and if you're serious about saving time and money, you'll eventually need to buy a Hertz frequency enabled multimeter and the Tekpower TP8268 Digital Multimeter is the one.